ThomasMertes/seed7/src/read_me.txt

                          _wenviron is NULL unless getenv() is
                          called.

-  HOME_DIR_ENV_VAR: Name of the environment variable that contains
-                    the path of the home directory.

   LIMITED_CSTRI_LITERAL_LEN: Defined when the C compiler limits
                              the length of string literals.

-  CC_SOURCE_UTF8: Defined when the C compiler accepts UTF-8 encoded
-                  file names in #line directives.
-The file names from #line directives are used by the debugger to allow source code debugging.

-  OBJECT_FILE_EXTENSION: The extension used by the C compiler for
-                         object files (Several object files and
-                         libraries are linked together to an
-                         executable).
-Under Linux/Unix/BSD this
-                         is usually ".o" Under Windows this is ".o" for MinGW and Cygwin, but ".obj" for MSVC and bcc32.

-  EXECUTABLE_FILE_EXTENSION: The extension which is used by the
-                             operating system for executables.
-                             Since executable extensions are not
-                             used under Linux/Unix/BSD it is ""
-                             for them.
-Under Windows the value
-                             ".exe" is used.

-  C_COMPILER: Contains the command to call the stand-alone C
-              compiler and linker (Most IDEs provide also a stand-alone compiler/linker).
-When the C compiler is called via a script C_COMPILER_SCRIPT is defined and C_COMPILER is not defined by a makefile.
-In that case C_COMPILER is defined by setpaths.c together with the flag CALL_C_COMPILER_FROM_SHELL.

-  C_COMPILER_SCRIPT: Relative path of a script that calls the
-                     stand-alone C compiler and linker.

-  CALL_C_COMPILER_FROM_SHELL: Flag that is defined when the
-                              stand-alone C compiler and linker is
-                              called via a script (defined with
-                              C_COMPILER_SCRIPT).

   C_COMPILER_VERSION: Contains a string describing the version of
                       the C compiler which compiled the Seed7